PHCerny/DND-Sheet/README.md

         0  #Level 9 \
     ]

-The number represents the ammount of SpellsSlots of that Level
+The number represents the amount of SpellsSlots of that Level

 ----------------------------------
 **Proficiencies** must be spelled correctly with a capital letter